 - 1. Reduce segregation, and build on the nation's increasing racial, geographic and economic diversity. - 2.
 Eliminate racially and ethnically concentrated areas of poverty - 3.
-Reduce disparities in access to important community assets such as quality schools, job centers, and transit - Narrow the gaps that leave families with children, people with disabilities, and people of different races, colors and national origins with more severe housing problems (disproportionate housing needs)
+Reduce disparities in access to important community assets such as quality schools, job centers, and transit - 4.
+Narrow the gaps that leave families with children, people with disabilities, and people of different races, colors and national origins with more severe housing problems (disproportionate housing needs)

 The Public, residents, public agencies and other interested parties will have access to any HUD provided data and other supplemental information the HOME Consortium plans to incorporate into its Assessment of Fair Housing (AFH) at the start of the public participation process or as soon as feasible after.
-The HOME Consortium may make HUD provided data available to the public by cross referencing to the data on the HUD website.
+The HOME Consortium may make HUD provided data available to the public by cross-referencing to the data on the HUD website.

 Consortium staff will hold at least one public hearing and meet with community groups, reviews HUD data tables and HUD maps to develop the Assessment of Fair Housing (AFH) Plan goals.
-Through collaboration with the Housing Authorities of Kennewick and Pasco, staff will consult with HA Resident

-Boards in accordance with procedures described in 24 CFR 903.13, 903.15, 903.17 and 903.19 in the process of conducting the Assessment of Fair Housing (AFH), obtaining Resident Advisory Board and community feedback, and addressing complaints.
+Through collaboration with the Housing Authorities of Kennewick and Pasco, staff will consult with HA Resident Boards in accordance with procedures described in 24 CFR 903.13, 903.15, 903.17 and 903.19 in the process of conducting the Assessment of Fair Housing (AFH), obtaining Resident Advisory Board and community feedback, and addressing complaints.

-The draft AFH Plan will be made available for public review and comment for a minimum of 45 days to allow for interested persons and organizations to comment.
+The draft AFH Plan will be made available for public review and comment for a minimum of 30 days as a Consortium plan.
+Otherwise, teaming with the local PHAs will require a minimum of 45-day review and comment period.
 A summary of the comments or views and a summary of any comments or views not accepted and the reasons why it was not accepted will be included in the Assessment of Fair Housing (AFH) Plan, submitted to HUD for final approval.